keatura/my-ordinary-vault-md/TTRPG/Dragonsoul/Red & Saber hybrid initial (Anastasiya).md

 - tectonic powers, her speed is due to literally shifting tectonic plates under her feet as she moves
 - kicked out at 16/17, homeless now, crust punk
 - formed or joined a band, gained popularity, dragon wife
+- band broke up because of her borderline delusional search to get the dragon out of the sword
 -

 DRAGONSOUL YIPPEE